- It is used to treat HIV infection.

 Powder for suspension:

-- Before giving, mix the powder with soft food like applesauce or yogurt.
+- This drug must be mixed before using.
+Mix the powder with soft food like applesauce or yogurt.
 If you cannot do this, mix with a drink like milk, infant formula, or water.
 Mix this drug as the doctor has told you or read the package insert.

 - If you use infant formula to mix the powder, give the drug using an oral dosing syringe.
 Do not give using an infant bottle.